Frequently Asked Questions

 Office of General Counsel

-System Office of Risk Services or MAU Risk Management
+System Office of Risk Services or University Risk Management

-Office of Audit and Consulting Services (see contact information below)
+Audit and Compliance Services (see contact information below)

 Departments are responsible for retaining and disposing of University records in accordance with their retention periods.
 All records and copies of records made or received in the conduct of university business, regardless of physical form, are considered public records for purposes of retention and disposition.
 Departments are responsible for securely maintaining the records for the retention period indicated on the retention schedule.

-If an audit, legal action, or public records request is in progress, do not dispose of related records even if disposition is authorized by the retention schedule.
+If an audit, legal action, or public records request is in progress, do not dispose of related records even if disposition is authorized by the retention schedule; if in doubt, contact the System Office of Records and Information Management or the System Office of General Counsel.
 Special care must be taken with the maintenance and disposition of confidential records.
-If you have records that are not on the retention schedule, contact the Chief Records Officer.
+If you have records that are not on the retention schedule, contact the System Office of Records and Information Management.

 It can often be difficult for small departments to properly segregate specific functions that they perform.
-For example, if a department has one employee to perform cash receipting and accounts receivable processes, it can be a challenge to ensure proper controls exist over these procedures.
-In situations such as these, management oversight becomes even more important.
+For example, if a department has one employee to perform cash receipt functions and accounts receivable processes, it can be a challenge to ensure proper controls exist over these procedures.
+In situations such as these, management oversight and mitigating controls becomes even more important.

 Managerial oversight is a strong control in any system.
-However, in small departments, management will be required to provide more intense, direct oversight than in the larger, well-segregated departments.
+However, in small departments, management will be required to provide a greater level of oversight than in the larger, well-segregated departments.
 Management should review all payroll records, receipts, and thoroughly review monthly financial reports and reconciliations.
 We would also recommend management indicates their review with dated signature.
-See Internal Controls for more information.
+See internal controls for more information.

 Yes.
-The University engages an external auditor, currently Moss Adams, LLP, to perform the annual financial statement audit and the federally mandated A-133 audit.
+The University engages an external auditor to perform the annual financial statement audit and the federally mandated Single Audit (also known as the Uniform Guidance or Compliance Audit).
 In addition, the State of Alaska Division of Legislative Audit performs audits of units and processes at the University.
 On occasion, auditors from federal (or state) agencies may be on campus reviewing sponsored programs or research activities.